BestiVictory/VGA-Bench/README.md

 | `RECEIVER_EMAIL` | the value configured in the script | Recipient address; participants should explicitly set their own address |
 | `EMAIL_SUBJECT` | `[CVPR Evaluation Results] <MODEL_NAME> Score Report` | Email subject concept; the current script uses a Chinese default subject |
 | `EMAIL_ATTACHMENTS` | three default result files | Comma-separated attachment paths |

+By enabling email submission (`SEND_EMAIL=true`), the submitter confirms that they are willing to make the scores associated with the submitted `MODEL_NAME` public and to have those scores included in the official VGA-Bench/VGA-BenchV2 **Leaderboard**.
+Do not enable email submission if you do not agree to public score disclosure.
+The submitter is responsible for choosing an accurate model name and for ensuring that they are authorized to submit the results.

 Never commit a mailbox password, SMTP authorization code, cloud-drive token, or other credential to the repository, documentation, or public logs.
 Set credentials only in the current shell environment.